Posted: Wednesday, Jun 29th, 2022

 Located near the end of Spinnaker Drive (you’ll pass all the shops that comprise Ventura Harbor Village), it’s just a harbor-side shack with a grassy sward pocked with picnic tables to eat in the Ventura sunshine.
 Great breakfast burritos and a great place for the kids to run free.

 Locally owned (a Ventura theme), Danny’s is a New York-style deli.
 Old fashioned booths, servers who know the regulars by name, and, if you’re a lox lover, delicious lox, scrambled eggs & onions.
 With the utmost respect, our seniors know affordable.
 They fill the booths.
+Plus, whether you’re an early riser or want to sleep in a bit, you can grab breakfast or brunch here at Danny’s.

 They keep it short, simple, and healthy.
 Their breakfast sandwich is to die for; paired with a hot Beacon coffee and you have the perfect start to a Ventura day.
 But you can always make things better.
 Take a loaf of their toasted banana bread home.
+An amazing brunch spot in Ventura that you can’t go wrong with.

 Not surprisingly, they do bagels.
 Some say the best in Ventura.
 Try their everything bagel or (and!) jalapeno cheese bagel and see what you think.
 They also pair their bagels with breakfasts.
 You won’t friendlier folks behind any counter anywhere.